Seble Tefera

-Seble Tefera (ሰብለ ተፈራ; 24 August 1976 – 12 September 2015) was an Ethiopian actress best known for her comedic acting.
-She acted in the role of "Terfe" in 2013 sitcom Betoch until her death.
+Seble Tefera (ሰብለ ተፈራ; 24 August 1976 – 12 September 2015) was an Ethiopian actress.
+She has worked primarily in comedy films and sketch comedy.
+Seble was known for portraying as "Terfe" in the 2013 sitcom Betoch.

 Life and career

 Seble Tefera was born on 24 August 1976 in Addis Ababa, Ethiopia.
 She completed high school at Nefas Silk Comprehensive Secondary High School and attended Addis Ababa University in department of Theatrical Arts.

 Seble notably played as "Emama Chebe" in a radio program called Tininish Tsehayoch that broadcast in Fana Broadcasting Corporate from 2009 to 2014.
 She was known for roles in various comedy films, notably in Yarefede Arada (2014), co-starring with Shewaferaw Desalegn.

 In 2013, she widely gained prominence for playing as "Terfe" in a 2013 sitcom Betoch as housemaid.

 Personal life and death

 Seble was married to Moges Tesfaye, but had no children.

 On 12 September 2015, Seble was killed by car crash while she was travelling in Addis Ababa with her husband in the Ethiopian New Year.
 Seble was on board with her husband in the front seat of Toyota Vitz car, which collided with a parked truck in an area commonly called Saris.
 She died as a result of the impact from ejection to windshield.
 On 15 September, Seble's funeral took place at the Holy Trinity Cathedral with notable people and her relatives present.